OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/spatial-data-format-ref/GeoJSON/GeoJSON.md

 2. Although options exist, there is no common standard for symbology.
 3. Although options exist, there is no common standard for metadata.
 4. The JSON specification has some gaps, such as standard for handling `null` and `NaN`.
-5. Attributes without values are not written to the GeoJSON feature properites.
+5. Attributes without values are not written to the GeoJSON feature properties.